rrovetto/maritime-sar-knowledgebase/README.md

 # Maritime Search and Rescue Knowledgebase <img align="left" width="80" height="100" src="images/marinSARdb-logo.jpg">
 Developing a database and knowledge sharing framework for maritime search and rescue, from best-practices and lessons-learned to SAR resources.

-You can **Help make sea rescue safer by sharing knowledge.** [Donate here](https://www.paypal.com/donate/?business=JN9YD94DHA87Y&no_recurring=0&item_name=Help+create+the+worlds+first+database+about+maritime+search+%26+rescue+knowledge.+Saving+lives+by+sharing+knowledge.+Thank+you.&currency_code=USD)
+<p align="center">You can <b>Help make sea rescue safer by sharing knowledge.</b></p>

-## Status
-- In-progress.
-- Do you share the vision?
-[Contact to Collaborate](mailto:maritimeSARemail@gmail.com) who shares the vision.
+Do you share the vision?
+[Contact to Collaborate](https://thespiritofsar.wordpress.com/contact).
+[Donate via PayPal](https://www.paypal.com/donate/?business=JN9YD94DHA87Y&no_recurring=0&item_name=Help+create+the+worlds+first+database+about+maritime+search+%26+rescue+knowledge.+Saving+lives+by+sharing+knowledge.+Thank+you.&currency_code=USD) or [Donate via Patreon](https://patreon.com/user?u=16992629)
-- _Seeking_: Partner organizations, investors, sponsors, technological resources, technical service-providers.
-- _Project name_: Know-SAR.
-The name "Know-SAR" has the following meaning.
-"Know" is short for "Knowledge", minimally pointing to the goal of preserving and sharing SAR knowledge.
-It also points to innovating in the envisioned AI knowledge-based approach.
-The pronunciation of the word "know" serves to convey a second meaning: That we aim to achieve a world where there are no SAR events, a state of persistent safety.
-Toward that ideal state, the project will facilitate sharing of knowledge in order to maximize continuous improvement in SAR operations and research.

 ## Description

 ![image](images/International-Database-MarineSAR-Knowledge_Rovetto_v1.jpg)

-The goal of this project is to create an internationally-accessible database for the global maritime search and rescue (SAR community to access and add entries about: lessons-learned, best-practices, and recommendations for operations, managemenet and other topics.
-In all this supports an organizations _knowledge management_ strategy in the following ways.
-The database containing the target information can be understood as a knowledgebase.
-This single or multiple knowledgebase(s) facilitates _knowledge preservation_.
-The intertnational scope, accessibility, and contributions facilitates knowledge transfer and knowledge exchange/sharing; it also afford future data analysis for added _knowledge discovery_.
+The goal of this project is to create a globally-accessible database of maritime search and rescue knowledge.
+It will allow users to search for and contribute SAR information: lessons-learned, best-practices, recommendations, and specific topics such as SAR vehicles and SAR events.
+In all, this supports an organizations _knowledge management_ strategy in the following ways.
+The database containing the information expressing knowledge, making the system understood informally as a knowledgebase.
+With AI knowledge-based approaches, it is formally a knowledgebase.
+Either single or multiple knowledgebase(s) facilitates _knowledge preservation_ and data archiving.
+The intertnational scope, accessibility, and contribution potential facilitates _knowledge transfer_ and _knowledge exchange/sharing_; it also afford future data analysis for added _knowledge discovery_.

 ## Scope
 Preserving and storing:
-- Essential know-how and information for safety and successfully conducting water SAR missions and training exercises
+- Essential knowledge & know-how for safety and successfully conducting water SAR missions and training exercises: local or global best-practices, lessons, recommendations, which can be compared.
-- Implicit knowledge held and learned by seasoned practitioners
+- Implicit knowledge held and learned by active, inactive or retired practitioners
 - Data and discoveries from data or studies
 - Organizational or internal best-practices that a given org. is willing to share as a global recommendation
-- 101 essential knowledge
+- 101 essential knowledge (transferable, general domain knowledge)
-- Interpersonal and management knowledge that helfully facilitate mission success, positive and safe marine SAR culture,
+- Interpersonal and management knowledge that facilitates: operations, mission success, positive and safe marine SAR social environments
 - Vehcile & Equipment specificaitons
 - ... to be added ...